vss365today/server/README.md

 ### Server configuration update deployment

-1. Make all required changes in the `Caddyfile.template` file.
+1. Make all required changes in the `Caddyfile`.

-1. Run `./update-domain.sh <your-domain.com>` to update the Caddyfile with your domain name.

-1. Run `./update-caddy.sh` to place the generated `Caddyfile` file in the proper location on the server.
+1. Run `./update-caddy.sh` to place the `Caddyfile` file in the proper location on the server.

 1. Run `systemctl reload caddy` to make the changes take effect.